DanGOTO100/AWS-KMS-Workshop/README.md

 * An AWS account.
 * An user with enough permissions to generate policies and create/modify roles in IAM.
-* An user with permissions to launch EC2 instances and run CloudFormation templates.
+* An user with permissions to run CloudFormation templates and launch EC2 instances.
 * A VPC, public subnet and security groups (or being able to create them), to launch the EC2 instances.
   If you need help with creating those, please use the following [quickstart from AWS](https://aws.amazon.com/quickstart/architecture/vpc/).